jonnnnyw/php-phantomjs/doc/installation.rst

 .. important::
     The PHP PhantomJS library also requires a `phantomloader` file that comes bundled with the library and is installed to the bin folder defined in your `composer.json` file.
 If you are setting a custom path to the PhantomJS executable, you need to make sure that the `phantomloader` file can be found in the bin folder it was installed to.

-    See below if you wish to use a custom bin folder.

 If you would like composer to install all executable files to a custom bin location when installing dependencies, set the bin dir location in your project's `composer.json` file: